shxntanu/vision-demo/README.md

 # Self-Hosted Options

 This project is built with the LiveKit Cloud [Sandbox token server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server) to make token generation easy.
-If you want to self-host or run a local LiveKit instance, you'll need to modify `swift-frontend/VisionDemo/Services/TokenService.swift` file to fetch your token from your own server.
+If you want to self-host or run a local LiveKit instance, you'll need to modify `swift-frontend/VisionDemo/Services/TokenService.swift` file to fetch your token from your own server and remove the `noise-cancellation` plugin from the agent ([enhanced noise cancellation](https://docs.livekit.io/cloud/noise-cancellation/) is a LiveKit Cloud feature).